fr34k8/pwd.sh/README.md

 The [Pepper](https://www.wikipedia.org/wiki/Pepper_(cryptography)) is an additional string appended to the safe passphrase to improve its strength.
 When the `PWDSH_PEPPER` option is set to a valid path, a secret value is generated and displayed once, then saved to the respective file.

-The Pepper should be written down (for example, transcribed with [passphrase.html](https://github.com/drduh/YubiKey-Guide/blob/master/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) template) and stored in a secure, durable location for backup.
+The Pepper should be written down (for example, transcribed with [passphrase.html](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.html) or [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) template) and stored in a secure, durable location for backup.

-This feature may enable use of a more memorable - and possibly weaker passphrase - for convenience.
+This feature may enable use of a more memorable - and possibly weaker passphrase - for convenience, while still guarding backups against passphrase brute-force attempts (provided the Pepper is backed up separately).

+The Pepper feature is opt-in and has no effect unless explicitly enabled.

 > [!WARNING]
 > The Pepper is **not** included in backup archives!
 Without the Pepper, the safe will **not** be accessible with the safe passphrase alone!
-The Pepper feature is opt-in and has no effect unless explicitly enabled.